mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 ##### 16:46

-What [Kyosei Zen Master](glossary#kyosei) asked the monk, his question, is something [with] which [he] raked [the] monk’s mind [to see] how much his practice was going on.
-So [he asked], “What sound is that outside the gate?”
+What [Kyosei Zen Master](glossary#kyosei) asked the monk, his question, is something with which he raked the monk’s mind to see how much his practice was going on.
+So he asked, “What sound is that outside the gate?”
 The monk said, “The sound of raindrops.”
 The teacher didn’t ask for the sound of the raindrops; he asked for the raindrops themselves.
 But he used the words, “What’s the sound outside of the gate?”
 So the monk said, “That is the sound of raindrops.”

-You know the sound [of raindrops].
+You know the sound of raindrops.
 The sound is not the raindrops.
 Raindrops are raindrops.
 But the sound comes from where?
 Raindrops.
 But the sound is not raindrops.
 It’s very clear, don’t you think so?
 Because raindrops are, anyway, *raindrops*.
 I cannot say.
 Raindrops are active, moving, very active.
 Becoming one, or the merging of raindrops and Earth and Universe – at that time, this is raindrops.
 Before you hear the sound of raindrops, that is raindrops.
 But you say, “some raindrops.”
 That is already something *extra*, don’t you think so?

 ##### 19:02